tksh164/hci-lab/docs/deploy-aks-on-ws2022-with-hcilab.md

 - **Instance details**
     - **Region:** Select a region to deploy your HCI Lab resources.
     - **Lab host VM name:** Specify your HCI Lab host VM's name.
     - **Size:** Select your lab host VM size.
-The default VM size or lager is recommended.
+The default VM size or larger is recommended.

 - **Administrator account**
     - **Username:** Specify the username for your HCI Lab host VM.
 This username will also be used for Hyper-V VMs in your HCI Lab environment.